 Records show, as part of that agreement, Get Ready, Set, Grow will close in March.
 And the owners cannot apply for a license to open a new child care center for four years.

 The other center involved in the case, Harbor Crest in Euclid, had also asked for a hearing on the state’s action.
-But the OH Dept of Job and Family Services says that business is also now working out a settlement agreement.
+But the Ohio Department of Job and Family Services says that business is also now working out a settlement agreement.

 Recently, the state also found Aniya had fallen through gaps in the government system to protect children.
 Cuyahoga County child care workers had received complaints about abuse of Aniya, but the child was never taken out of her home.
 Now, Cuyahoga County officials overseeing caseworkers have put forth a sweeping plan involving new policies, new hiring, and new training to make sure what happened, in this case, does not happen again.